-Earlier this summer, when we started planning a kitchen appliance guide we’ll be running later this fall, I got the chance to try out something called a Thermomix.
+Earlier last summer, when we started planning a kitchen appliance guide we ran last fall, I got the chance to try out something called a Thermomix.
 At the time I kept confusing the name with Vitamix, the luxury blender company whose premium models are known for their high power, ability to make hot and cold foods, and self-cleaning functions.

 It may have gotten its start as a high-end blender, but that’s where the similarity stops.
 First introduced by home appliance manufacturer Vorwerk in France, Spain and Italy in the early ’70s, Thermomix began as a countertop appliance that could chop, grate, mix, juice, and blend while cooking.
 Through a handful of follow-up models, it’s since been developed into a mega-appliance that, its manufacturer says, can perform almost any kitchen task you can think of.
 What started out as a popular convenience tool to make hot soups and fresh baby food is, in its latest model, a blender that can cook, a slow cooker, a sous vide machine, a rice cooker, and a container to ferment foods.
 It can chop, sauté, boil, blend, whisk, steam, simmer, mill and grind—even knead dough.
 It’s equipped with a digital scale for ingredient precision, and an iPad-like device to govern its cooking functions, connect you to an online library of recipes from all over the world developed specifically for this device, and even build weekly meal plans and grocery shopping lists for them.
 Think of it as a Vitamix-Instant Pot hybrid with at least a dozen other functions.
 And, at $2099 CAD, it costs nearly three times more than a top-of-the-line Vitamix, and is about as expensive as most people’s entire kitchen setups.